JMRaichDev/FastPlace/README.md

 # Fast-Place
-A Fast Place Minecraft mod to place block more quiqly
+A Fast Place Minecraft mod to place block more quickly